ameenmalaysheh/Ameen-Malaysheh/README.md

 He calls his intellectual path: “The Path to Truth”, a method based on returning to the original purity of the human self to achieve clarity that allows one to perceive inner truth and derive new knowledge without distortion.

-Metaphysical Light Research Institute (MLRI):
+Metaphysical Light Institute channel

-The institute was established as a comprehensive scientific umbrella that encompasses all the research produced by researcher Ameen Malaysheh; research that is entirely new and unprecedented, based on deep contemplation, systematic scientific analysis, personal experience, and a sequential understanding of the structure of the human being and the universe.
+The channel was established as a comprehensive scientific umbrella that encompasses all the research produced by researcher Ameen Malaysheh; research that is entirely new and unprecedented, based on deep contemplation, systematic scientific analysis, personal experience, and a sequential understanding of the structure of the human being and the universe.
 The institute works on developing an independent research framework that integrates:
 Modern worldly sciences
 Doctrinal and anthropological sciences